rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 **[1.39] — Async/Await:** The stabilisation of the async/await keywords for
 handling Futures was one of the major milestones to making async programming in Rust a first class citizen.
-Even just six months after its release the async programming has blossomed into a diverse and performant ecosystem.
+Even just six months after its release async programming in Rust has blossomed into a diverse and performant ecosystem.

 #### 2020